 It is important that you attempt to attend one of these sessions to make sure you meet all the criteria by the January 23, 2017, admissions deadline!
 Please note that we may hold more sessions in December and/or January of 2017!

 Please note that a Veterinary Technology Information Session IS REQUIRED as part of the admission criteria.
 Students must attend an information session to receive an application to the program.
 This applies to all new applicants, including those who have already declared a Veterinary Technology major with Records and Registration.
 Previous applicants who have never returned an application card must also attend.

 All interested students must register before attending a session!
 Seats are limited to 20 participants per session.
 You are allowed to bring one (1) guest with you to the session.
 You must declare your guest at the time of registration.

 Mandatory Information Sessions will be offered each semester.
-However, you must attend a session prior to January 23, 2016 to be eligible for the AU 2016 program.
+However, you must attend a session prior to January 23, 2017 to be eligible for our program that begins in Autumn Semester 2017.

 Listed below are additional requirements for admission to the Veterinary Technology: